providenceinnovation/i18next-axios-backend/README.md

 ## Backend Options

 The same options supported by [i18next-xhr-backend](https://github.com/i18next/i18next-xhr-backend) are supported here, except for those used by `XMLHttpRequest`.
-Instead, you can provide an `init` option that will be provided to `fetch`, documented [here](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters).
+Instead, you can provide an `init` option that will be provided to `axios`.

 ```js
 {